astrotars/stream-crm-lead-chat/README.md

 ![](images/stream-create-app-button.png)

-Give your app a name and select "Develepment" and click `Submit`
+Give your app a name and select "Development" and click `Submit`

 ![](images/stream-create-new-app-button.png)